mailslot/mailslot/README.md

 ## Why

 Give an agent real work and it eventually needs to receive email.
-Sign up for a service — verification link.
-Log in — OTP.
-Register an account, reset a password, collect an invoice: the loop always closes through an inbox.
+Sign up for a service, there's a verification link.
+Log in, there's an OTP.
+Register an account, reset a password, collect an invoice.
+The loop always closes through an inbox.

-Across the automation and agent systems I've worked on, the same wall comes up every time: the agent is fully capable of the task, then stalls at "check your email."
-And the existing options are both bad — hand the agent credentials to your personal Gmail, or rent an inbox from a hosted API that reads everything passing through it.
+Across the automation and agent systems I've worked on, the same wall comes up every time.
+The agent is fully capable of the task, and then it stalls at "check your email."
+The existing options are both bad in the same way.
+Either you hand the agent the keys to your personal Gmail, or you rent an inbox from a hosted API that reads everything passing through it.

-Mailslot is the third option: your agent's inbox, deployed to **your** Cloudflare account in about ten minutes.
-Inbound mail lands on your domain, is parsed and stored on your infrastructure, and is readable only by your agents.
-The privacy story isn't a policy.
-In fact, it's the architecture.
-We could not read your mail if we wanted to.
-There is no "we."
+So Mailslot is the third option.
+It's your agent's inbox, deployed to **your** Cloudflare account in about ten minutes.
+Mail lands on your domain, gets parsed and stored on your own infrastructure, and only your agents can read it.

+The privacy here isn't a policy you have to trust.
+It's the architecture.
+The mail never passes through anything of mine, because there is nothing of mine in the path.
+No "we," just your account.

 ## What your agent can do